huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 Total = $0.03 + $6.00/per month

 ## Conclusion
 These cost estimations are merely for showing you how to calculate the costs for each option, not for convincing you to choose one over the other.
 Just as a reminder, AWS Config cannot automatically tag untagged resources!
-I hope you enjoyed reading about the pros and cons as well as how to calculate the costs of using AWS Autotagging and AWS Config.
+I hope you enjoyed reading about the pros and cons as well as how to calculate the costs of AWS Autotagging and AWS Config.

 ## Glossary